JaagaSustain/jaagasustain.github.io/pages/pages-root-folder/index.md

   title: "Host an Event"
   url: '/events/'
   image: events-small.png
   text: 'We love hosting interesting, creative organisations and events.
 We offer free space to meetups and other free events targeting the entrepreneurial ecosystem.
-So if you need a central location to host your audience, do get in touch!'
+Get in touch if you need a central location to host your audience!'
 widget3:
   title: "Incubate"
   url: '/sustain/'